 Let everyone know your availability

 Enjoy your time!
 You are working from your home for God’s sake.
-You are pouring your coffee from your own espresso machine – I love my espresso machine!
-You are listening to your own music.
-You wear what you want, if you want, you can live up to the stereotype and wear only pants at work.
-Enjoy your time, you are at home.
+You are pouring your coffee from your espresso machine – I love my espresso machine!
+You are listening to your music.
+You wear what you want, and if you want, you can live up to the stereotype and wear only pants at work.
+Enjoy your time, and you are at home.
 Save thousands of dollars on working from home.
 No need to spend on public transport or gasoline, no need to spend that much on lunches and snacks and not much to spend on your office look.
-Enjoy the reclaimed time, no need to commute and spend hour-long breaks for a lunch.
+Enjoy the reclaimed time, no need to commute and spend hour-long breaks for a meal.
 Enjoy the absence of pointless marathon meetings and small talks.
 Spend your freedom, time and money well with this newly found luxury setup.

 Get social– not just on the net.
-This is the biggest challenge, at least for me.
+It is the biggest challenge, at least for me.
 Since you are working from home, you are not spending time with others mandatory.
 You have to be proactive if you want to meet others.
 You can always go to a coworking space for a day if you need the noise and people.
 Do some team sport to meet non-work related people.
 Go to meetups based on your interests.
-Personally, I manage a Facebook Group for digital nomads in Budapest and organize monthly meetups with them.
+I manage a Facebook Group for digital nomads in Budapest and organize monthly meetups with them.
 I also do kendo and spend time at the gym with my friends there.
-Plus I have friends which are a plus too lol.
-But the truth is there still: I rarely spend time with people whom I have to spend time mandatorily.
+Plus I have friends who are a plus too lol.
+However, the truth is there still: I rarely spend time with people whom I have to spend time mandatorily.
 I am not closed into space with others, only if I wanted to be close to them.
-It is 100% under my decision so I have to be proactive to make those decisions every time.
+It is 100% under my decision, so I have to be proactive to make those decisions every time.

-Working from home is amazing and I don’t believe the statement that ‘it is not for everyone’.
-If you do it right, you can enjoy the benefits and overcome the challenges, even if you thought ‘it is not your thing’.
+Working from home is amazing, and I don’t believe the statement that ‘it is not for everyone.’
+If you do it right, you can enjoy the benefits and overcome the challenges, even if you thought ‘it is not your thing.’